-Title: Producing complex external render finishes in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 continued 7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: prepare background surfaces mix sand, cement and lime based external renders apply two- and three-coat rendering to external solid backgrounds and expanded metal lath form internal and external angles, reveals and expansion joints form tyrolean, dash, ashlar joint, rough cast (harling, wet dash), scraped, textured, simulated stone and decorative render finishes recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/working platforms.
+Title: Producing com nplex external render finishes in the workplace Learning outcome The learner will be a Assessment criteria The learner can: 7 continued Phe learner can: P.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: prepare background surfaces mix sand, cement and lime based external renders apply two- and three-coat rendering to external solid backgrounds and expanded metal lath form internal and external angles, reveals and expansion joints form tyrolean, dash, ashlar joint, rough cast (harling wet dash), scraped, textured, simulated stone and decorative render finishes recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/working platforms.
 7.5 Describe the needs of other occupations and how to effectively communicate within a team when producing complex external rendering finishes.
 7.6 Describe how to maintain the tools and equipment used when producing complex external render finishes.

-Title: Producing complex external render finishes in the workplace Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Producing complex external render finishes in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 90
+Sector Subject Are eas 5.2 Building and Construction Availability for use 9 Shared unit Unit guided learni ing hours 90